LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 ## Running the sample

-1. Update the `BaseURL` string with your region.
+1. Update the `baseURL` string with your region.
 2. Update the `subKey` with your subscription key.
 3. Update the `imgPath` string representing a file path to a location on your local machine that contains the image to be described.